-We recently caught up with Ruth McDougall, Curator of Pacific Art and the curator behind the exhibition ‘No.1 Neighbour: Art from Papua New Guinea 1966–2016’ currently on show at the Queensland Art Gallery.
+We caught up with Ruth McDougall, Curator of Pacific Art and the curator behind the 2016 exhibition ‘No.1 Neighbour: Art from Papua New Guinea 1966–2016’

-The exhibition considers Australia’s strong historical ties to its closest neighbour through some of the earliest works from Papua New Guinea acquired for the Gallery’s Collection.
-In addition to the spectacular Kwoma spirit house installation the exhibition includes carvings, masks, shields, bilum (string bags), nioge (barkcloth), sculpture, photography, printmaking and painting.
+The exhibition focused on the vibrancy of contemporary artistic expression within Papua New Guinea, and considered Australia’s strong historical ties to its closest neighbour through some of the earliest works from PNG acquired for the Gallery’s Collection.
+In addition to the spectacular Kwoma spirit house installation the exhibition included carvings, masks, shields, bilum (string bags), nioge (barkcloth), sculpture, photography, printmaking and painting.

 That tok pisin – the creole language spoken in PNG – came from Queensland!
 It was developed so that individuals from different cultural groups throughout Melanesia could communicate with others who had been coerced into working on the Queensland sugar farms.

 What is the most exciting thing happening in Pacific art at the moment?